In Spanish we can make exclamatory sentences expressing surprise about a small quantity, the lack of something or how infrequently something happens:

 Be careful not to use the words cuánto (how much) or cómo (how) instead of qué.

 "!Cómo poco dinero tengo!"

-To see other expressions with exclamatives, look at Using Cuánto + verb in exclamations about quantities and Forming exclamatory sentences with qué [noun] or qué [adjective]
+To see other expressions with exclamatives, look at Using Cuánto + verb in exclamations about quantities in Spanish and Forming Spanish exclamatory sentences with qué [noun] or qué [adjective]

 Want to make sure your Spanish sounds confident?